-Cheshire, Derbyshire, County Durham, Norfolk, and West Yorkshire, and Moreleigh in Devon.
+The Lamorlay name is habitational, derived from any of the several places so named; such as Morley in Cheshire, Derbyshire, County Durham, Norfolk, and West Yorkshire, and Moreleigh in Devon.
 These place names come from the Old English words "mor," meaning "marsh" and "le-ah," meaning "a clearing in the woods."

-Early Origins of the lamorlay family
+Early Origins of the Lamorlay family

-Derbyshire at Morley, a parish, in the union of Belper, hundred of Morleston and Litchurch.
-"In Domesday Survey this place is described as one of the manors of Henry de Ferrers.
+"In [the] Domesday Survey this place is described as one of the manors of Henry de Ferrers.
 In 1235 the manors of Morley and Smalley were held by the abbot of Chester as of the fee of Hugh, Earl of Chester; and Morley was afterwards held by a family who took their name from the place."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Some of the family were found at Wennington in Lancashire in ancient times.
 "William de Wennington was in possession of the estate, which about the 4th of Edward III.
 (1330) passed to the family of Morley, of Great and Little Morley, with whom it remained until 1673."

 The township of Mearley in Lancashire played an important role in the family history.
 "The chief part of the township was granted by Jordan le Rous to Stephen, afterwards called de Merley, whose daughter married Adam de Nowell, and carried the Hall and manor into that family, 38th of Edward III."

-Early History of the lamorlay family
+Early History of the Lamorlay family

-Another 281 words (20 lines of text) covering the years 1411, 1477, 1455, 1487, 1510, 1600, 1483, 1557, 1602, 1586, 1658, 1625, 1640, 1597, 1684, 1660, 1662, 1662, 1684, 1660, 1616, 1667, 1640 and 1667 are included under the topic Early lamorlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lamorlay research.
+Another 214 words (15 lines of text) covering the years 1411, 1477, 1455, 1487, 1510, 1600, 1483, 1557, 1602, 1586, 1658, 1625, 1640, 1597, 1684, 1660, 1662, 1662, 1684, 1660, 1616, 1667, 1640 and 1667 are included under the topic Early Lamorlay History in all our PDF Extended History products and printed products wherever possible.

-lamorlay Spelling Variations
+Lamorlay Spelling Variations

 Spelling variations of this family name include: Morley, Mawley, Morely, Moorley, Maughley, Morleigh, Moorley and many more.

-Early Notables of the lamorlay family (pre 1700)
+Early Notables of the Lamorlay family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early lamorlay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Lamorlay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the lamorlay family to Ireland
+Migration of the Lamorlay family to Ireland

-Some of the lamorlay family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Lamorlay family moved to Ireland, but this topic is not covered in this excerpt.

-Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the lamorlay family to the New World and Oceana
+Migration of the Lamorlay family

 Some of the first settlers of this family name or some of its variants were: Catherine Morley, who came to Salem in 1630; Henry Morley, who arrived in Virginia in 1635; Robert Morley, who arrived in Virginia in 1653; Charles Morley, who arrived in Virginia in 1658.